Doha: Religion

 The majority of residents in Doha are Muslim.
+A majority of mosques are either Salafi or Sunni-oriented.

 Catholics account for over 90% of the 150,000 Christian population in Doha.
 Following decrees by the Emir for the allocation of land to churches, the first Catholic church, Our Lady of the Rosary, was opened in Doha in March 2008.
 The church structure is discreet and Christian symbols are not displayed on the outside of the building.
 Several other churches exist in Doha, including the St.Isaac and St. George Greek Orthodox Church of Qatar, Doha, Qatar St.Isaac and St. George Greek Orthodox Church of Qatar the Syro-Malabar Church, Malankara Orthodox Church, Mar Thoma Church (affiliated with the Anglicans, but not part of the Communion), CSI Church, Syro-Malankara Church and a Pentecostal church.
-A majority of mosques are either Salafi or Sunni-oriented.

 Administration

 Districts

 At the turn of the 20th century, Doha was divided into 9 main districts.
 In the 2010 census, there were more than 60 districts recorded in Doha Municipality.
 Some of the districts of Doha include:

+Some districts, such as As Salatah al Jadidah and Fereej Bin Mahmoud, essentially function as neighborhoods designated for particular tribes, as these tribes were the earliest to settle the area and were majority landholders.
 Shortly after Qatar gained independence, many of the districts of old Doha including Al Najada, Al Asmakh and Old Al Hitmi faced gradual decline and as a result, much of their historical architecture has been demolished.
-Instead, the government shifted their focus toward the Doha Bay area, which housed districts such as Al Dafna and West Bay.
+Instead, the government shifted their focus toward the Doha Bay area, which housed vital business districts such as Al Dafna and West Bay.